17 Best Vegan Restaurants in Barcelona - 2026 Local’s Guide

 - Cuisine: Vegan Mexican

-Gallo Santo is a vegan Mexican restaurant in Barcelona with two locations.
+Gallo Santo is a vegan Mexican restaurant in Barcelona's Gracia neighborhood.

 If you're craving tacos, flautas, nachos, tamales, burritos, or chips and salsa, head here.
 They have a wide variety of classic tacos like carrot tinga, jackfruit pibil, pastor, and tofish tacos.
 The burrito bowl is solid, but I did get fairly stale chips once when I ordered it.